Agent Connector

 N/A

-The LLM connector can be tested in isolation, without executing the full pipeline.
+The Agent Connector can be tested in isolation, without executing the full pipeline.
 This makes it easier to quickly refine and improve your prompts.

 You can use the Mock Response feature to validate your flows for external calls without consuming AI tokens.